reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 you are not a local PyLadies leader, you may do so via our general email.
 If you are a local PyLadies leader, you may email our organizers list (must be added to the mailing list first).

 [R-Ladies Global](https://rladies.org/about-us/team/) has an active board.
-I am an organizer for both Women in Machine Learning & Data Science (WiMLDS) and PyLadies.
-As a board member of WiMLDS, I can say from personal experience that WiMLDS is better able to support our chapters with a board and designated leadership.
+I am an organizer for both [Data Umbrella](https://www.dataumbrella.org/) and PyLadies.
+As a prior board member of another women's community, I can say from personal experience that the leadership is better able to support the chapters with a board and designated leadership.
 It is indeed challenging, since it is a volunteer position, but well worth the effort.

 The PyLadies website currently has [89 chapters listed](https://www.pyladies.com/locations/), but 17 of them are defunct, and that data has not been updated.
 Determining how many active chapters and members was a tedious and manual process.
 Comparatively, R-Ladies has a [central account](https://www.meetup.com/pro/rladies/) where it is easy to obtain the numbers.
 Some of the PyLadies chapters are included in the [PSF account](https://www.meetup.com/pro/python-software-foundation-meetups/) which includes various Python user groups.